Want to get your child to listen and follow directions without any power struggles?

 Getting a Child to Listen and Follow Directions

-My parents used a playful technique, which worked like magic.
-With a “can do!” spirit, they used their imagination and created games to deal with challenging moments.
+With a “can do!” spirit, my parents used their imagination and created games to deal with challenging moments.
 Goodbye nagging, yelling, and getting into power struggles.

 Let me illustrate this with a quick example before I explain the simple 3-step process.

 When I started first grade, my dad walked me to school.
 He wanted to combine his morning exercise with spending quality time with his little girl.
 What a great idea!
 So he thought, but I just dragged my feet and complained the entire mile.
 “Why can’t we drive like everyone else?”
 It wasn’t fun for either one of us.
 Most people would have given up, but not my father.
 Then one day, he bounced out the door like Tigger and spent the twenty minutes playfully quizzing me about state capitals and other trivia facts.
 That day, our daily morning walks became treasured daddy-daughter moments that lasted throughout my elementary school years.

 As a mom, I learned firsthand how creating games improved frustrating situations.
 It was a lifesaver, especially as a stressed-out single parent.

 3-Step Process to Become a Playful Parent